Courses / Contemporary Issues

 Coordinators: Bob Gottfried, Sandy Frank, Ellen Gottfried, Glenn Johnston

 In this course we investigate world-wide issues.
 The presenters will select an issue of importance to discuss.
-The last thirty minutes of the class are dedicated to questions and discussion.
+There will be time for class discussion.

 Coordinators: Barbara Gordon, Bob Hartmann, Terri Hicks